miroleon/Lavitate/README.md

 ## Install Lavitate
 Download the [latest Lavitate release](https://github.com/miroleon/lavitate/releases/tag/0.0.1-pre).
 This will get you an archive.
 Unpack the archive, open the folder and run the .exe.
-**Important**: The installer will ask you the install location.
+**Important**: The installer will ask you for the installation location.
 If you want the paths of the workflow to run by default, choose the location of your portable ComfyUI folder.
-Meaning, if you have the "ComfyUI_windows_portable" folder on your Desktop, choose the Desktop as your installation location for this app.
+Meaning, if you have the "ComfyUI_windows_portable" folder on your Desktop, select the Desktop as your installation location for this app.

 ![LAVITATE Installation Location](./images/installation_location_01.jpg)
 ![LAVITATE Installation Location](./images/installation_location_02.jpg)

-If you have another folder \AI\ComfyUI_windows_portable, install this app into the \AI\ folder.
+If you have another location for ComfyUI, like \AI\ComfyUI_windows_portable in the image above, install this app into the \AI\ folder.
 That's it!

 # Run the Workflow in ComfyUI
-- To start the workflow, click the checkbox "Extra options" in the ComfyUI sidepanel and then click the checkbox "Auto Queue" to endlessly generate images.
+- To start the workflow, click the checkbox "Extra options" in the ComfyUI side panel and then click the checkbox "Auto Queue" to generate images endlessly.
 Lastly, click the "Queue Prompt" button.
 - To stop the workflow, simply uncheck "Auto Queue".
 - Note: If you **didn't** install this app on the same level as the "ComfyUI_windows_portable" folder, make sure to adapt the paths in the ComfyUI workflow.

 ## Lavitate Controls
-- Select your webcam or OBS Virtual Cam etc. in the "Select Input" dropdown menu.
+- Select your webcam or OBS Virtual Camera etc. in the "Select Input" dropdown menu.
 - Set the length of the longest side for the exported frames behind "Output Size".
 The default value is 512px.
 Higher values may slow down the rendering in ComfyUI.
-When the input is too low – this can happen when you type to slow and a value such as "2" is send to ComfyUI – it can happen that ComfyUI returns an error.
+When the input is too low – this can happen when you type too slow and a value such as "2" is sent to ComfyUI – ComfyUI may return an error.
 Simply retype your value and send a new Queue Prompt in ComfyUI.
-- Draw by having you mouse pressed down.
+- Draw by having your mouse pressed down.
 - Move your drawn path by drag-and-dropping it.
 Currently, the drag detection isn't great.
 It helps to grab the drawn shape at the end of the path.
 - Move the slider to change the pen size.
 - Change the pen color by clicking on the color picker.